The Swerve: Reception

 The book attracted considerable critical attention, some positive and some negative.

 In addition to winning both the Pulitzer Prize and National Book Award, it also won the Modern Language Association James Russell Lowell Prize.

 Publishers Weekly called it a "gloriously learned page-turner", and Newsweek called it "mesmerizing" and "richly entertaining".
 Maureen Corrigan, in her review for NPR, praised the work as brilliant and brimming with ideas and stories.
 It was included in the 2011 year-end lists of Publishers Weekly, The New York Times, Kirkus Reviews, NPR, The Chicago Tribune, Bloomberg, SFGate, the American Library Association and The Globe and Mail.

 Writing in The New Republic, David Quint saw the book as situated in a controversial tradition that views the Renaissance as a victory of reason over medieval religiosity, following John Addington Symonds, Voltaire and David Hume.
 Theologian R. R. Reno harshly criticized the book for "blustering again and again about the beauty-loathing, eros-denying evils of Christianity ... sighing in the usual postmodern way about pleasure and desire."

-Historian John Monfasani credited the book with "grace and learning" but found Greenblatt's Voltairean and Burckhardtian interpretation of De Rerum Natura and the Renaissance "eccentric", "questionable" and "unwarranted".
+Historian John Monfasani credited the book with "grace and learning" but found Greenblatt's Voltairean and Burckhardtian interpretation of De Rerum Natura and the Renaissance as "eccentric", "questionable" and "unwarranted".
 Greenblatt responded to this critique by reiterating his view of the importance of the Renaissance in history.
 Several other reviewers criticized Greenblatt's lack of historical rigor and depth while acknowledging some praiseworthy elements.
 In the Los Angeles Review of Books Jim Hinch saw within the book "two books... one deserving of an award, the other not".
 He described the first "book" as an "engaging" and "wonderful" exploration of the Renaissance rediscovery of De Rerum Natura, while describing the second book as a far less deserving "anti-religious polemic."